lidofinance/lido-improvement-proposals/LIPS/lip-30.md

 redeemability of the stETH token (backed both by internal and external ether supply).

 To mitigate these risks, minting security limits should be enforced together with properly aligned incentives between internal and external supply sides.

+Under severe Lido Core pool depleting conditions, the protocol may require redemption requests to be handled using staking vaults, attributing the `redemptions` counter nominated in ether accordingly.
+That would require from vault either voluntary burning `stETH` from its balance, decreasing simultaneously `liability` and `redemptions`, or rebalancing the `redemptions` amount, satisfying the assigned obligation.

 ### Implementation risk